Applying

 While most applicants to the PhD program have a BA or MA in English, we also welcome qualified students who studied in other related disciplines and show clear promise for success in English.
 Applicants to the MA program should also have strong undergraduate records in English or a related field.

-Both our PhD program and our MA program are full-time (with part-time options available only for those receiving University of Rochester employee tuition benefits).
+Our PhD program, our two-year MA Selznick Film Preservation Program, and our one-year MA in English program are full-time (with part-time options available only for those receiving University of Rochester employee tuition benefits).

 Application Materials